jahrmarkt/Movement2D/README.md

 # Movement2D

 This is a demo for 2D Player movement in Unity.
+You can run, jump grab on a ledge, pull up, let go.
 The Player-class is in Assets/Scripts/Player.cs.
+The executable is in Movement2D/MovementDemo/MovementDemo.exe .

+Controls:
 wasd  - move,
 w     - jumping,
 space - grab a ledge,